jpataj/Network-Data-Analysis/README.md

 # Network-Data-Analysis
-A small peak into big data analysis
+A small peak into Big Fata analysis.